Does the following scenario ring any bells?

 9. Am I getting a significant deal compared to a new phone?

 I have seen used cell phones advertised online for around the same price as a brand new phone.
 This is not how it should be.
-No matter how used the phone is, it should always be considerably less than a brand new phone.
-Make sure to compare prices to the exact model new cell phone to determine if you're being ripped off.
+No matter how like-new the phone is, it should always be considerably less than a brand new phone.
+Make sure to compare prices to the exact model new cell phone to determine if you're paying more money than you should.

 Accessories can add to the price of your used cell phone.
 Does it come with a charger?
 Chargers can cost up to $40, which is something to think about before you buy.